LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_statements.md

 indicator: both
 ---

 This type of interaction is a straight-forward declaration by the bot that does not expect a response from the user.

+### Types of statements

 These are the types of statements available:

 - **Text**.
 For example, "Thank you for taking our survey!"